Seed Library

 1. Borrow

-• Consult the seed packets in our binder for important growing information.
+• Browse the seed packets in our binder for helpful growing tips.

 • Fill out a “Check out” form and

-drop it into the box at the Seed Library.
+drop it into the the Seed Library box.

 2. Grow

-• Check out our collection of gardening books for information to help you succeed in your garden.
+• Check out our collection of gardening books here for tips and inspiration to help your garden thrive.

-• Watch our website for information on upcoming talks or workshops.
+• Visit our website for updates on upcoming talks and workshops.

 • We’d love to hear about your

-adventures in the garden.
-Share your stories and photos with us on Facebook, Twitter, and Instagram @marplelibrary
+gardening adventures!
+Share your stories and photos with us on Facebook, X, and Instagram.

 3. Return